• Skip to primary navigation

 • Preheat the oven to 350 degrees.
 Grease a 9 inch deep dish pie plate with butter and set aside.

-• In a large bowl, toss the apples with the lemon juice, cinnamon, cardamom and a pinch of salt.
+• In a large bowl, toss the apples with the sugar, lemon juice, cinnamon, cardamom and a pinch of salt.
 Transfer to the prepared pie plate.

 • Spread the batter evenly over the top of the apples and sprinkle with turbinado sugar.